AutoMachine0/AutoMachine0.github.io/index.md

 #### Reviewer
 * The International ACM SIGIR Conference on Research and Development in Information Retrieval (**SIGIR**) 2023
 * The Association for the Advancement of Artificial Intelligence (**AAAI**) 2022
-* IEEE International Conference on Big Data 2021
+* IEEE Transactions on Big Data 2021

 #### Teaching Assistant
 * University Physics, Nanchang University, Spring 2015.